Where to Stand-Up Paddleboard Like a Local

 You've built up your skill level and you're confident in just about any situation.
 Now, you're looking for something to test your abilities.
 Push off from Western Lake early in the morning and make your way out to the Gulf to explore!
 The earlier you head out, the calmer the waters will be.
 If you're looking for more of a workout, you'll certainly get it as the waves build up later in the morning.

-Nothing beats the feeling of coming home after you've wrestled the Gulf and won – paddling in the ocean connects you with nature in a way few other things do.
+Nothing beats the feeling of coming home after you've wrestled the Gulf and won – paddling in the Gulf's open waters connects you with nature in a way few other things do.